LeeMBAH/BuckyNumberOne/README.md

 # BuckyNumberOne
-first attempts at getting the Wonder Cheetah out of the tree
+my first attempts at getting the Wonder Cheetah out of the tree